Parents of Texas man who died after encounter with Wagoner County deputies file $50 million lawsuit

 Elliott said Krueger either quit breathing or had difficulty breathing after he was “taken into custody.”

-Attorney Mark Lyons, who filed the lawsuit on behalf of the Kruegers, said in a telephone interview that other records of the incident tell a different story.
+Attorney Mark Lyons, who filed the lawsuit on behalf of the Kruegers, said in a telephone interview that other records tell a different story.

 “It’s obvious from looking at the description of the (ambulance) report and the medical records that he was suffocated and beat to death at the scene,” Lyons said.

-Hospital X-rays revealed Krueger suffered a “flail chest,” which the lawsuit defined as a life-threatening condition where multiple adjacent ribs are fractured, in multiple places, causing the ribs to separate from the chest wall,” according to the lawsuit.
+Hospital X-rays revealed that Krueger had a “flail chest,” which the lawsuit defined as a life-threatening condition where multiple adjacent ribs are fractured, in multiple places, causing the ribs to separate from the chest wall,” according to the lawsuit.

-Lyons said one deputy tased Krueger while another sat on his back, pinning him to the pavement despite Krueger calling for help and saying he couldn’t breathe.
+Lyons said one deputy used a Taser on Krueger while another sat on his back, pinning him to the pavement despite Krueger’s calling for help and saying he couldn’t breathe.

-The lawsuit claims deputies were not properly trained in the recognition and handling of persons with mental illness.
+The lawsuit claims that deputies were not properly trained in the recognition and handling of people with mental illness.

-The lawsuit also makes illegal arrest, excessive force, wrongful death, medical negligence and assault claims in the complaint.
+The lawsuit also makes illegal arrest, excessive force, wrongful death, medical negligence and assault claims.

-After Krueger’s death, the district attorney who serves Wagoner County, cleared deputies Nicholas Orr and Kaleb Phillips of wrongdoing.
+After Krueger’s death, the district attorney for Wagoner County cleared deputies Nicholas Orr and Kaleb Phillips of wrongdoing.

 “Furthermore, there is no proof at this time that any act of Deputy Phillips or Orr caused the death of Jeffrey Krueger.
 It is my opinion that they acted justifiably in their actions attempting to subdue Krueger.”

-Meanwhile, the Oklahoma State Medical Examiner ruled Krueger’s manner of death as “unknown,” according to records routinely obtained from the office by the Tulsa World.
+Meanwhile, the state medical examiner ruled Krueger’s manner of death “unknown,” according to records routinely obtained from the office by the Tulsa World.

 The medical examiner said Krueger’s cause of death was “cardiac dysrhythmias” and “probable acute psychosis in the setting of physical exertion and restrain.”